hearsaycorp/normalize/doc/intro.rst

 Properties which are Lists of Records
 -------------------------------------

-It's also possible to make properties which lists of records:
+It's also possible to make properties which are lists of records:

   ::